mattkirman/GoogleClosureCompiler-tmbundle/README.md

 1. [Download the Google Closure Compiler](http://closure-compiler.googlecode.com/files/compiler-latest.zip).

-2. Unzip the Google Closure Compiler and copy the `.jar` file from the `***` folder to a location of your choosing (make a note of where you saved it).
+2. Unzip the Google Closure Compiler and copy the `.jar` file from the `compiler-latest` folder to a location of your choosing (make a note of where you saved it).

 3. Open the `Preferences...` item in this bundle and replace the text `/absolute/path/to/google_closure_compiler.jar` with the actual path to your `.jar` file. __It must be an absolute path, `~/` won't work__.